8bitkick/8bitkick.github.io/VoxelAstra/README.md

 # VoxelAstra
 You ask for it, AI builds it!
+[Try demo now](https://8bitkick.github.io/VoxelAstra/)

 e.g. you say "build a snowman" into the mic, and the AI chooses from available [tools](https://github.com/8bitkick/VoxelAstra/blob/main/src/assistantConfig.js) to add spheres, cylinders and cubes of the shape, size, color, position, and rotation it thinks best create the requested scene for you using threejs and WebXR.